Bike type guide

 The second is skid plates, crash bars, and luggage under-covered.
 Protective and adventure-touring add-ons often exceed the base accessory limit, so a damage claim can fall short of replacement cost.
 The fix is a custom parts and equipment endorsement covering the protective gear and luggage hardware — a dual-sport set up for adventure riding carries real accessory value.

 The third is tire and suspension upgrades not reflected.
-Off-road-oriented tires and suspension changes alter the bike's value and sometimes its handling profile, and an undisclosed change can complicate a claim.
-The fix is to disclose significant suspension and equipment changes to the carrier so the policy reflects the bike's actual configuration.
-A re-valved suspension or a long-travel kit is not a cosmetic change — it shifts what the bike is worth and how it behaves, and a carrier that does not know about it has a policy written for a different machine.
+Off-road-oriented tires and suspension changes alter the bike’s value and sometimes its handling profile, and an undisclosed change can complicate a claim.
+The fix is to disclose significant suspension and equipment changes to the insurer so the policy reflects the bike’s actual configuration.
+A re-valved suspension or a long-travel kit is not a cosmetic change.
+It shifts what the bike is worth and how it behaves, and an insurer that does not know about it has a policy written for a different machine.

-A kitted adventure build with skid plates and luggage points to Progressive, which folds custom-parts coverage into the base policy and writes the off-road physical damage a street-only plan can leave disputed.
-Riding a plain stock dual-sport with a clean record?
-Geico usually returns the lowest base quote [GEICO, 2026].
-Markel is the powersports specialist to call for a high-value adventure-touring rig, where the accessory limits have to be generous.
-Dairyland still writes the dual-sport when an SR-22 or a lapse has narrowed the field.
-Allstate rounds things differently — a local agent and a bundle for a rider who wants the policy explained in person.
+When you compare dual-sport quotes, settle one question before price: does the policy follow the bike off the pavement?
+Sort the offers by how you use the machine.
+A kitted adventure build with skid plates and luggage points to an insurer that folds custom-parts coverage into the base policy and writes the off-road physical damage a street-only plan can leave disputed.
+A plain stock dual-sport on a clean record usually draws the lowest base quote from the direct-model insurers.
+A high-value adventure-touring rig is the case for a powersports specialist, where the accessory limits have to be generous.
+The high-risk specialists still write the dual-sport when an SR-22 or a lapse has narrowed the field, and an agent-network insurer suits a rider who wants the policy explained in person.

-If off-road coverage and accessory protection are the priorities, check Progressive's dual-sport terms and confirm collision applies off-road before you compare on price alone.
+If off-road coverage and accessory protection are the priorities, confirm collision applies off-road on each quote before you compare on price alone.

 Average premium ranges

 A dual-sport rider should expect to pay between $380 and $960 a year.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits near the all-bikes median, because a street-legal dual-sport carries full road liability but moderate performance keeps claim severity in check.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits near the all-bikes median, because a street-legal dual-sport carries full road liability but moderate performance keeps claim severity in check.

 What moves a dual-sport premium within that range: the bike’s displacement and value, the rider’s age and claims history, the state, the deductible, and any disclosed accessories or modifications.
 A modest stock dual-sport with a clean-record rider sits near the bottom of the range; a large adventure-touring bike with full coverage and accessories sits near the top.
 Pull a live quote for your own bike, record, and state.